Maragheh: Pre-Islamic history

-It has been long suggested that Maragheh was identical with Phraaspa/Phraata, the winter capital of Atropatene.
+It has been long suggested that Maragheh is identical with Phraaspa/Phraata, the winter capital of Atropatene.
 The 9th-century Muslim historian al-Baladhuri (died 892) reports that the town was originally known as Akra-rudh (called "Afrah-rudh" by Ibn al-Faqih, and "Afrazah-rudh" by Yaqut al-Hamawi) a Persian name which means "river of Afrah", and which the Russian orientalist Vladimir Minorsky considered to seem reminiscent of the name of Phraata.
 He added that it is unlikely that Maragheh did not exist during the Roman era, due to its favorable location.